kevgo/text-runner/documentation/user-defined-actions.md

 The `searcher.tagContent` method returns the content of the DOM node that satisfies the given query.
-In this case we are looking for a fenced code block, hence the query is `{type: 'fence'}`.
+In this case we are looking for a fenced code block, hence the query is `'fence'`.
-Providing an array for the type (e.g. `{type: ['code', 'fence']}`) retrieves all nodes that have any of the given types.
+Providing an array for the type (e.g. `['code', 'fence']}`) retrieves all nodes that have any of the given types.

-The second parameter is an optional validation method.
-Its purpose is to make it easy and readable to provide specific error messages that make your custom block definition user-friendly and easy to debug.
-Its parameter is an object containing the content of the determined node as well as an array of all the nodes that match the given query.
-Strings returned by this method get printed as errors to the user and cause the test to fail, falsy return values indicate that the validation has passed,
+This method throws if it finds more or less than one tag of the given type in the active block.
+Other tag types are ignored.

+The optional second argument allows you to provide a default value in case no matching tag is found, e.g. `{default: ''}`.

 <hr>